percyfal/snakemake-rules/sphinx/source/docs/quickstart.rst

 Introduction
 ------------

-The purpose of snakemakelib-rules is to build a library of rules that can be reused without actually writing them anew.
+The purpose of snakemake-rules is to build a library of rules that can be reused without actually writing them anew.
 The motivation is that only parameters, e.g. program options, inputs and outputs, of a rule change from time to time, but the rule execution is identical.